|Nutritional Guidelines (per serving)|

 Make sure you measure all of the ingredients carefully when you make this mix.
 Always spoon flour into a measuring cup and level off the top with the back of a knife; never scoop the measuring cup into the flour (as so many television chefs do) because you'll get too much.
 That makes cookies heavy and hard.
-Brown sugar should be packed firmly into a measuring cup and should hold its shape when being turned out.
+Brown sugar should be packed firmly into a measuring cup and should hold its shape after being turned out.
 This recipe makes enough to fill 3 jars with 3 cups of mix in each.